 When you let everything be as it is, however, you will discover it's not the problem your mind made it out to be.
 The thoughts and emotions are part of an unfolding process, not an isolated event that looms before you, threatening your well-being.
 The thoughts and emotions are contingent and temporary: they come (arise), they exist, and they cease (pass), provided you don't allow your attention to get caught up in them.
 Provided you don't indulge them and give them fuel.

 How do you do this?

 When you meditate, focus your attention on an anchor (usually your breath or a mantra).
 When those thoughts and emotions arise and you notice your attention is caught up in them, simply guide it back to your anchor.

 Do it over and over, because you are developing the skill of observing what arises and passes without getting caught up in it.
 And, as you develop this skill, you can begin transferring it to your "non-meditating" time.

-When you aren't meditating (when you are going about your daily activities), focus your attention on the present moment.
+When you aren't meditating - when you are going about your daily activities - focus your attention on the present moment and task at hand.
 When those thoughts and emotions arise and you notice your attention is caught up in them, simply guide it back to the present moment and task at hand.

 This is how meditation and mindfulness work.
 You aren't "overcoming" anything, you're changing your relationship with it.
 You are training your attention to no longer be held hostage by your compulsive mind and its non-stop activity.